MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 Discover new workflows in the following comprehensive reference of Microsoft Edge DevTools features related to viewing and changing CSS.

-To learn the basics, navigate to [Get Started with Viewing and Changing CSS][DevToolsCSSGetStarted].
+To learn the basics, navigate to [Get Started with Viewing and Changing CSS](../css/index.md).

 <!-- ====================================================================== -->
 ## Choose an element

 The **Elements** tool of DevTools lets you view or change the CSS of one element at a time.
 The selected element is highlighted in the **DOM Tree**.
 The styles of the element are shown in the **Styles** pane.
-For a tutorial, navigate to [View the CSS for an element][DevToolsCSSGetStartedTutorial].
+For a tutorial, navigate to [View the CSS for an element](../css/index.md#view-the-css-for-an-element).

 > [!NOTE]
 > In the following figure, the `h1` element that is highlighted in the **DOM Tree** is the selected element.
 On the right, the styles of the element are shown in the **Styles** pane.
 On the left, the element is highlighted in the viewport, but only because the mouse is currently hovering over it in the **DOM Tree**.